StanleyPham/SELMAGitHub/README.md

 The easiest way to do this is to create a new Anaconda environment from the selmaEnvironment.yml file.

 To do this, launch the 'Anaconda Prompt (Anaconda3)' program, navigate to the directory where the selmaEnvironment.yml file is located, and type the following command:
-`conda env create -f selmaEnvironment.yml`
+`conda env create -f selmaEnvironment.yml -n selmaEnvironment`

+End then:
+`conda activate selmaEnvironment`

 Alternatively, the correct packages can be found by trying to run the program and whenever an error pops up regarding a missing module, installing that module via anaconda or pip.
 This is not recommended.